 Where To Place Your Thermostat

-There are really only a few good places to place your thermostat:
+There are really only a few best locations for a thermostat:

 - 5 feet from the floor any higher and it could pick up too much heat since heat rises